AlienMaster815/LouOsKrnl/README.md

 # LOUOSKRNL.EXE

+WHATS NEW THIS WEEK: 32 Bit Version Of The Kernel

+TODO THIS WEEK: Find The Systems Memory Map By Probing Memory

+NOTE: Only Releases Folder Will Contain Working kernel/OS images If your architecture is not available or behind other architecturs I am only one person doing a monumentous task between 3 different kernels and I will be adding arm soon

 Please Go to the read me txt
 file in bios versions docs folder and please consider staring and